 From Dharma-teacher Jô's Hôzôron.
-The full quote should be: "Heaven and earth and I have one and the same root; all things and I are one single body" (cf. the italic parts).
-See the Main Case of Hekiganroku 40.
+The full quote should be: "Heaven and earth and I have one and the same root; all things and I are one single body" (cf. the italic parts which are lacking both in the Hôzôron and in the main Case of Hekiganroku 40).